 Short Bio (less than 100 words):

 DOMINIQUE CHRISTINA is an award-winning poet, author, educator, and activist.
 She holds five national poetry slam titles in four years, including the 2014 & 2012 Women of the World Slam Champion and 2011 National Poetry Slam Champion.
-Her work is greatly influenced by her family's legacy in the Civil Rights Movement and by the idea that worlds make worlds.
+Her work is greatly influenced by her family's legacy in the Civil Rights Movement and by the idea that words make worlds.
 Her poetry collections are: The Bones, The Breaking, The Balm: A Colored Girl's Hymnal, published by Penmanship Books, and They Are All Me, published by Swimming With Elephants Publishing.
 Her third book, This Is Woman's Work, published by SoundsTrue Publishing, is the radical exploration of 20 archetypal incarnations of womanness and the creative process.
-She has done branding and marketing language for companies like: Gaia, Lotus Wei, Abbot Meade & Vickers Ad Agency (U.K) and is a writer/actor for the HBO series High Maintenance Season 2.
+She has done branding and marketing language for Abbot Meade & Vickers Ad Agency (U.K) and Under Armour and is a writer/actor for the HBO series High Maintenance Season 2.